HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/dx_compose_rendering_small_config.md

 ## Results

+The system was able to support 1,000 concurrent users with a low error rate of 0.1%.
+However, beyond this load, error rates spiked, and response times significantly increased.
+All the errors were traced to WCM and DX Pages and Portlets, which were impacted by out-of-memory issues.
+For optimal performance, response times should remain under one second.

 The initial test runs were conducted on an AWS-distributed Kubernetes setup with a single node.
-The system successfully handled concurrent user loads of 1,000 users,with a low error rate (0.1%).
-At 1,000 users, error rates increased dramatically and response times went up.
+The system was able to support 1,000 concurrent users with a low error rate of 0.1%.
+However, beyond this load, error rates spiked, and response times significantly increased.
 For a response time to be considered optimal, it should be under one second.
-All the errors came from WCM and DX Pages and Portlets related out of memory issue.
+All errors were related to out-of-memory issues in WCM and DX Pages and Portlets.

-Test results were analyzed in Prometheus and Grafana dashboards.
+Test results were analyzed using Prometheus metrics and Grafana dashboards.
 For OpenLdap and WebEngine pods, the CPU and memory limits were fully utilized.
 These limits were increased based on the CPU and memory usage observations from Grafana during the load test.
 Increasing the CPU and memory limits of OpenLdap and WebEngine pods resolved the errors.

-From these observations, CPU and memory limits of OpenLdap,WebEngine, and  other pods were tuned one by one to see if no errors occur during a user load of 1,000 users.

 ## Conclusion